Why The Follow-Up Process Matters

 Areas Needing Further Action

-High-priority recommendations have significant potential for savings, mitigate health, safety or other significant risks, or have been outstanding for over five years.
+Recommendations that have significant potential for savings, mitigate health and safety or other significant risks, or have been outstanding for over five years are considered high priority.

-At the end of this follow-up cycle, 163 of the 227 high-priority recommendations had been outstanding for five or more years (Figure 4).
+At the end of this follow-up cycle, 163 of the 227 high-priority recommendations had been outstanding for five or more years.

 Conclusion